---

 ### `APPROVE` calling convention

 Originally `APPROVE` was meant to extend the space of return statuses from 0 and 1 today to 0 to 4.
 However, this would mean smart accounts deployed today would not be able to modify their contract code to return with a different value at the top level.
-For this reason, we've chosen behavior above: `APPROVE` terminates the executing frame successfully like `RETURN`, but it actually updates the transaction scoped values `sender_approved` and `payer_approved` during execution.
+For this reason, we've chosen behavior above: `APPROVE` terminates the executing frame successfully like `RETURN`, but it actually updates the transaction scoped values `sender_approved` and `payer` during execution.
 It is still required that only the sender can toggle the `sender_approved` to `true`.
 Only the frame's resolved target can call `APPROVE` generally, because it can allow the transaction pool and other frames to better reason about `VERIFY` mode frames.

 Because `DELEGATECALL` preserves `ADDRESS`, code executed via `DELEGATECALL` from the resolved target may also execute `APPROVE` successfully.
 Contracts that rely on `APPROVE` should therefore treat delegatecalled libraries as fully trusted.